heroku/devcenter-java-play-s3/ARTICLE.md

 After updating the dependencies in a Play 2 project you will need to restart the Play 2 server and regenerate any IDE config files (Eclipse & IntelliJ).

-S3 plugin for play 2
+S3 plugin for Play 2
 --------------------

 Play 2 has a way to create plugins which can be automatically started when the server starts.
 There isn't an official S3 Plugin for Play 2 yet but you can create your own by creating a file named [app/plugins/S3Plugin.java](https://github.com/heroku/devcenter-java-play-s3/blob/master/app/plugins/S3Plugin.java) with the following contents: